kristianmandrup/model-mw/README.md

 You can also set `model` and/or `collection` as part of the context.

 The runner will try to determine the model and collection based on the data if `model` or `collection` are not passed as arguments.
-Model will always be a singular, underscored entity, such as `"user"`.
-Collection is pluralised by the same rule.
+Model will always be a singular, underscored entity, such as: `project` or `admin_user`.
+Collection is pluralised by the same rule: `admin_users`.

 If the data is a LiveScript class, the model will be determined by name of the constructor.
 Otherwise it will try to find a `clazz` entry on any Object passed as data (see model_container_test` for more).